tgvashworth/integrator/README.md

 The model should reflect the state of the application being tested in a simple data structure.
 Actions should run assertions that *compare the expected state from the model against the UI of the application*.

-Every phase function takes the current model (and more, to be documented) and must return a Promise for the (possibly updated) model.
+Every phase function is passed current model and must return a Promise for the (possibly updated) model.

 #### Example action